buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 ### Additional Parameters
 - `-a, --api` Buildpack API compatibility of the generated buildpack
 - `-h, --help` Help for 'new'
-- `--path` the location on the filesystem to generate the artifacts.
+- `--path` the location on the filesystem to generate the artifacts
-- `--stacks` Stack(s) this buildpack will be compatible with.
-Repeat for each stack in order, or supply once by comma-separated list
+- `--stacks` Stacks (deprecated) the buildpack will work with
 - `-V, --version` the version of the buildpack in buildpack.toml